ToshioCP/Gtk4-tutorial/gfm/sec14.md

 }
 ~~~

-CSS set to the context takes precedence over the one set to the display.
+CSS in the context takes precedence over CSS in the display.

 ## activate and open handler